jacksonsunny29/jacksonsunny29/README.md

 ### 👨🏻‍💻 **ABOUT ME**

 - 🔭 I’m an AI and Visual Computing Specialist.
-- 🔬 I'm starting as a doctoral student in LLMs and VR with Orange and IMT Atlantique.
+- 🔬 I'm a doctoral student working on LLMs and VR with Orange and IMT Atlantique.
 - 📚 I've a masters in Artificial Intelligence and Advance Visual Computing from Ecole Polytechnique, Paris.
 - 💻 I've worked with Samp.ai as an AI Engineer in Paris.
 - 💻 I've interned with Telecom Paris and  SAMP.ai on Computational geometry and 3D Computer Vision respectively.